Planning vs Getting Things Done

 At ArchiSnapper, we’re a small group of very pragmatic people.
-We focus on delivering value to our customers with a simple app for field reports and punch lists.
+We focus on delivering value to our customers with an easy app for field reports and punch lists.

-As a small and relatively new business, we don’t believe in planning months or years ahead.
+As a small and relatively new business, we don’t believe in planning for months or years in advance.

-And what’s the value of that long term planning spreadsheet when every day in the real world new things happen?
-Customers giving you interesting feedback, new promising technologies and trends, new competitors …
+And what’s the value of that long-term planning spreadsheet when new things happen every day in the real world?
+Customer feedback, new technologies, new trends, new competitors, and more… All of it demands that you stay flexible and open.

 So, we believe more in getting things done today, tomorrow, this week.

 We listen to our customers very carefully.
-The suggestions that come back most are the ones we’ll build, not the ones we planned for one year ago.
-We have a system in place for logging customer feedback and feature suggestions, but most of the time we just know what’s next without looking at this list because our customers keep on reminding us about it.
+Their most frequent feature requests — not the ones we planned for years ago — are the ones we’ll build.
+We have a system for logging customer feedback and suggestions, but most of the time we don’t really need it.
+Why?
+Because we always already know what’s next since our customers keep reminding us.

-We have weekly marketing meetings where we check what has been done and what we could do next.
-No need to draft a 10-page marketing plan or list the 75 marketing tactics for the next year.
-We can only do one thing at a time, so what’s the point of planning for the whole year, not knowing what the year will bring?
+And with our weekly marketing meetings, we stay on top of what we’ve done and what we could do next.
+So, there’s no need to draft a 10-page marketing plan or list the 75 marketing tactics for the next year.
+We can do only one thing at a time, so what’s the point of planning for the whole year, not knowing what it will bring?

-We think it’s difficult to plan for growth – or for whatever you want to achieve with your company.
-We don’t believe in a silver bullet or in “If we do this we gonna be big”.
+It’s difficult to plan for growth — or for whatever you want to achieve with your company.
+We don’t believe in a silver bullet or in, “If we do exactly this, we’ll be big.”

 We just try little things that make sense and do them the best way we can, one thing after another.
 It’s the compounding of all these little things done well that makes the difference in the long run.

-So when people ask us where we want to be in 2 or 3 or 5 years (in terms of revenue, product, employees) the answer is we don’t know.
-We’ve been in business for only 7 years with ArchiSnapper, how would we know where we’ll be in 5 years from now?
+So when people ask us where we want to be in two, or three, or five years (in terms of revenue, product, employees) the answer is, We don’t know.
+We’ve been in business for only seven years with ArchiSnapper — how could we know where we’ll be in five years from now?